matthiasbrix/approximate-distance-oracle/README.md

 ## How to run

+### File format of graphs

+The graphs are based on the file format by the 9th DIMACS SSP [competition](http://www.diag.uniroma1.it//challenge9/competition.shtml).
+The file format can be seen [here](http://www.diag.uniroma1.it//challenge9/format.shtml).

+### Run the algorithm

 Executing the algorithms can be done in two ways.
 One is executing the executable with the required arguments. e.g

 ```